Awake your imaginative consciousness.

 This is not Rodi’s first pioneering of the mediascape.

 In 2001 he started MomentFactory.com streaming weekly “moments” years before YouTube or Vimeo existed.
-The site gathered videos from his VJ contemporaries and soon became a company that would revolutionize how video, lighting, and decor can work together to transform buildings, enhance performances, or tell a story.
-After selling his shares of Moment Factory he created NOMAD to explore further possibilities in story-telling, notably immersive theatre, and live streaming.
+The site gathered videos from his contemporaries and soon became a company that would revolutionize how video, lighting, and decor can work together to transform environments, enhance performances, or tell a story.
+In 2008 he created NOMAD to explore further possibilities in story-telling, notably immersive theatre, transmedia, and live streaming.
 His dreams have led him atop the highest mountain on every continent, the North and South Poles, and sailing across the seven seas to the most remote island on the planet.
 In 2017 Jason was awarded the Meritorious Service Cross of Canada for creating Moment Factory, named the world's most innovative live events company of 2022 by Fast Company.
 NOMAD studios are off the tracks of the Montreal Mile End, streaming original videos daily on NOMADlife.tv.